Forecast details

 Strong magnetic storm

-You can see the state of the magnetic field in the detailed forecast.
-Meteum shows the current state of the magnetic field for the current day and the next three days.
-No forecast is made for subsequent days, as its accuracy is low.
+You can view the state of the magnetic field in the detailed forecast.
+Meteum shows the state of the magnetic field for today and the next three days.
+No forecast is made for subsequent days, as its accuracy is too low.

 Magnetic field disturbances may cause a communication blackout and power system failures.
 Some people may be affected by the force of a magnetic storm.